Liam Millar: Style of play

 Millar's preferred position is as a number nine, but was utilised in various roles with Liverpool due to his flexibility.
 He has been noted for his ability on the left flank.
 In August 2016, manager Neil Critchley said: "He's a goalscorer.
 He can run down the side of defenders, he runs in behind, he gives them real problems with his movement and he's a good finisher off both feet.
 He's got a good brain, good awareness, very calm and can finish.
 He's a good player, a good all-round player."

 Personal life

 Millar is married to Daniela Paniccia, who played for the Penn State Nittany Lions and Oakville Hornets in the Provincial Women's Hockey League.
-They have a daughter together.
+They have three daughters together.